-The academic calendar includes a block of time called "Common Hour," which takes place every other Friday from 12:30-1:30 p.m., during which no classes or committee meetings will be scheduled.
+The academic calendar includes a block of time called "Common Hour," which takes place on select Fridays from 12:30-1:30 p.m., during which no classes or committee meetings will be scheduled.

 Instead, the Common Hour aims to provide an occasion for faculty, students, and staff to absent themselves from daily concerns, gather in common spaces, and engage in the ideas of speakers and the presentations of artists, and with each other in discussion of shared interests and concerns.
 The hour will seek to bring into the public Bowdoin forum the best of what happens in our academic departments, student groups, and the wider world: political commentary; discussion of scientific and technological issues; the work of writers, poets and journalists; philosophical ideas; the visual and performing arts; sports; business; and international affairs.